c3se/alvis-intro/tutorial/part4/README.md

 # Introduction

-In this tutorial we will demonstrate how to checkpoint your TensorFlow model using TensorFlow 2.x and Keras.
+In this tutorial we will demonstrate how to checkpoint model.
 The general idea of checkpointing is to save (or *checkpoint*) the state of a running job or application at regular time intervals to provide:
 * fault-tolerance - in case something should go wrong and your training job gets prematurely terminated.
 If for example training takes several hours, or days, you can use checkpointing to save an